chastitywhiterose/Chad/Chad-Story.md

 Everyone had a good time as they ate and talked about their favorite bible verses.
-Everyone had a good time except for Luke, who really didn\'t like the interaction he had with Chad and was standing in the distance eating hot dogs.
+Everyone had a good time except for Luke, who really didn't like the interaction he had with Chad and was standing in the distance eating hot dogs.
 He looked at Chad with jealousy because Chad was the star.
 Everyone liked Chad more than they liked him, even Stacy.